 - Work Placement - 70 hours: You'll undertake 70 hours of work placement throughout the year.

-As well as clinical placements you'll undertake throughout the course, you also have the option of taking a further 40 week placement at the end of your second year of study.
+As well as clinical placements you'll undertake throughout the course, you also have the option of taking a further minimum 30-week placement at the end of your second year of study.

 - Integrated Clinical Rehabilitation - Long Term Conditions: This unit promotes the skill of professional self-reflection in the context of current research as applied to client/patient experiences.